 Interior Decorators are often featured in consumer magazines and online sources.

 In many countries, the title Interior Designer refers to the skills and remit of what the UK describe as an Interior Decorator.
-The confusion relates to title of protection.
+The confusion relates to protection of title.
 In Europe an Interior Architect describes the same remit and skill of a British named Interior Designer.
-The title Architect is a protected title and therefore the UK may not use the European recognised title to describe the skill and remit of an Interior Designer.
+The title Architect is a protected title and therefore the UK may not use the recognised title to describe the skill and remit of an Interior Designer.
 The confusion for the greater public then expands as Europe describe an ‘Interior Designer’ with the skills of what the UK describe as a ‘Interior Decorator’.
 Around the world the description of skills are known by different names, unlike that of an Architect, Lawyer or Doctor.

 SBID clarified the definition of an interior design professional and continues to work towards title recognition in the UK for an Interior Designer.